 Morgan (Colin Ferguson) is hired to appraise the antiques in the house.
 After they find letters hidden in her mother’s desk, they work together to solve the mystery of who wrote them.

 The movie was based on a book by Mary Elizabeth McDonough (Amazon affiliate link):

 McDonough played Erin on The Waltons, and she has a cameo as Emma’s mother in flashbacks here, which is fun.

-I just started reading the book.
-I was curious after learning it was written by “Erin Walton.” 🙂
+I started reading the book (Amazon affiliate link) after learning it was written by “Erin Walton.” 🙂

 Hallmark Christmas movies almost always have pretty houses in them, but they outdid themselves with this one.

 As far as I can tell, they filmed inside the real house instead of separate sets.

 In the movie, the “Christmas attic” for storage is on the third floor, but the listing says there’s a ballroom.